Published on: 30 Sep , 2024

 (No. of Satisfied Respondents/ Total No. of Respondents) X 100

-These queries can occur frequently and in some cases, you can even predict them before.
-While smaller companies with a smaller customer base can handle these through tickets, it’s not a scalable solution.
+These queries often occur frequently and, in some cases, can be anticipated.
+While smaller companies with limited customer bases can address them through tickets, this approach is not scalable for growth.

 To realize if this changes: